BDUG/vanillanoprop/docs/examples/smolvlm.md

 ## Overview

 Run a minimal vision-language model that mirrors SmolVLM-Instruct using the new loader.
+Configuration, including an optional `hf_token`, is read from `configs/smolvlm.toml`.

 ## Running the Example